openswoole/ext-openswoole/README.md

 ## 🔰️ Security issues

-Security issues should be reported privately, via email, to the Swoole develop team [team@swoole.com](mailto:team@swoole.com).
+Security issues should be reported privately, via email, to the Swoole develop team [hello@swoole.co.uk](mailto:hello@swoole.co.uk).
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 ## 🖊️ Contribution